southampton/linuxdesktopdocs/docs/python.rst

 .. note::

-   The SCL python33 package conflicts with the IUS Python packages.
+   The :doc:`scl` python33 package conflicts with the :doc:`ius` Python packages.
 You cannot have both versions installed at the same time.
-To install the SCL python33 package you must first remove the IUS Python packages.
-In any case we strongly recommend you use the IUS packages rather than SCL.
+To install the :doc:`scl` python33 package you must first remove the :doc:`ius` Python packages.
+In any case we strongly recommend you use the :doc:`ius` packages rather than :doc:`scl`.

 Red Hat provides several CPython packages as part of its "Software Collections" system.
-These packages are generally older than the IUS packages and are more difficult to use - they require the use of the ``scl`` command.
+These packages are generally older than the :doc:`ius` packages and are more difficult to use - they require the use of the ``scl`` command.
 At the time of writing the following versions are available: